Hazel Marie Losh: Retirement and later years

-In 1976, Losh even received a letter of congratulations on her birthday signed by United States President Gerald Ford and First Lady Betty Ford.
+In 1976, Losh received a letter of congratulations on her birthday signed by United States President Gerald Ford and First Lady Betty Ford.
 Additionally, in 1978, The Ann Arbor City Council proclaimed that her birthday on August 28 be known as “Doc Losh Day in the City of Ann Arbor.”

 After a long illness, Losh died in the John Knox Medical Center of Ann Arbor on October 5, 1978.
 She was 80 years old at the time of her death.

 On her tombstone, Losh requested that a quote from “The Old Astronomer to His Pupil” by the 19th century English poet Sarah Williams be inscribed:I have loved the stars too fondly to be fearful of the night.